San Antonio Gunslingers (USFL): 1984 season

-The Gunslingers showed moments of offensive competence most games but lacked the game breakers that other teams had.
-The team was populated with football players, not athletes.
+The Gunslingers roster was populated with football players, not athletes.
+There were no true game breakers on the team.
+Nevertheless, they showed signs of offensive competence at times.
 Whenever they scored, more often than not it was the product of a long, drawn-out drive.
 The Gunslingers were an average rushing team, in spite of having no true feature back.
-Neuheisel played solidly for the team, nickel and diming the team up and down the field, and the intense "Bounty Hunter" defense led by players like Jeff McIntyre, John Barefield, Peter Raeford, Rich D'Amico, Jim Bob Morris, and Putt Choate kept the Gunslingers within striking distance almost every week.
+Neuheisel played solidly as he nickel and dimed the team up and down the field, and the intense "Bounty Hunter" defense led by players like Jeff McIntyre, John Barefield, Peter Raeford, Rich D'Amico, Jim Bob Morris, and Putt Choate kept the Gunslingers within striking distance almost every week.
 Notably, the team was +13 in turnovers, a sign of a disciplined team.

 Coach/general manager Steinke managed to rally the modestly talented team to a 7–7 finish after an 0–4 start, keeping them in the playoff race until the last few weeks of the season.
 However, the Gunslingers' most enduring memory of that first season was when the lights at Alamo Stadium went out during their second game—and didn't come back on for 48 minutes.
 According to Neuheisel, the head of municipal power company City Public Service deliberately cut the power after having a falling-out with Manges.
 They finished the game with temporary lights, though by most accounts it was still somewhat dark.

 The team remained competitive despite Alamo Stadium's poor playing conditions.
 The locker rooms were cramped and had no air conditioning.
 The playing surface was an extremely thin AstroTurf carpet atop a concrete slab, resulting in numerous knee injuries.
 Many players came down with skin infections because Manges was unwilling to pay to keep the field clean.
 The field was painted with industrial-grade paint that dried hard.
-Combined with the thin surface, this turned rug burns usually common on artificial surfaces into severe rashes and scabs in San Antonio.
+Combined with the thin surface, rug burns usually common on artificial surfaces became severe rashes and scabs in San Antonio.

 Additionally, team officials frequently deactivated non-marquee players every third game in a cost-cutting move.
 The standard USFL contract required players to be active in three consecutive games to earn their full salaries.
 Neuheisel recalled that players often faked injuries to keep from being deactivated.

 The Gunslingers only drew 15,444 fans per game, in large part because they had already built a reputation for being short of professional standards.
 For instance, they tried to save money by mailing press releases in bulk, resulting in them arriving days after games.
 Among the promotions they attempted were cowboys firing real guns into the air.